lingxiao/lingxiaoling.me/README.md

 		1. too much space to the left and right: find way to flood the whole page on mobile. the whole thing is fatter
 			- the problem is that its' very hard to diagnose this [FIXED] 2. font is too big. space between fonts is too big: find way to

+4. When home page resizes, things don't move around to recenter

 ## Plan ##